p0186797/4u-practice-ps1/README.md

 Inside that file create a class called **VowelQuestion**.

-Write a program that reads lines of input from the user until the user types in QUIT - each line represents a word.
+Write a program that reads lines of input from the user until the user types in QUIT - each line represents a lower case word.
 The program outputs the the most frequently occuring vowel.
 If more than one vowel occurs most frequently, output 'The more the merrier'.

 &nbsp;&nbsp; **Sample Input 1**